rvsrvs/jasdev.github.io/_posts/2019-11-2-operator-etymology.md

 And sure, when used excessively without proper introduction they can appear to be intellectual posturing.

-But, that’s speaks more to a potential mismatch between educational material and the assumed audience or a lack of proper onboarding.
+But, that speaks more to a potential mismatch between educational material and the assumed audience or a lack of proper onboarding.

 Because, [as Matt Parsons mentions](https://www.parsonsmatt.org/2019/08/30/why_functor_doesnt_matter.html):